BigDaMa/raha/README.md

    ![Dashboard](pictures/ui_dashboard.png)

 ## References
-You can find more information about this project and the authors [here](https://dl.acm.org/doi/abs/10.1145/3299869.3324956).
+You can find more information about this project and the authors [here](https://dl.acm.org/doi/abs/10.1145/3299869.3324956) and [here](https://dl.acm.org/doi/abs/10.14778/3407790.3407801).
 You can also use the following bib entries to cite this project and the corresponding research papers.

 ### Citing Raha
 ```